Ukrainian foods – the essence of Eastern Europe! And why travel there if you’re not going to indulge in these delights?

 The Ukrainians use cornflour, butter, salt, and water to make this dish.
 Once ready to eat, it will be sliced with a knife and served with Bryndza cheese (a traditional treat in Slovakia, Ukraine, Romania, and Poland), bacon, pork rinds, or mushrooms.

 This delicacy has several names.
 In the central area, it’s known as Mamalyga, but the Carpathians people call it Kulesha.
 Despite the name difference in different regions, the recipe for this Ukrainian corn meal mush remains the same.

 19. Pirozhki – Ukrainian Hand Pies

 If you are looking for a simple yet filling Ukrainian lunch recipe, go for some Pirozhki!
-These yeast-leavened boat-shaped buns are the ultimate comfort food in this country, especially when served a hot bowl of soup.
+These yeast-leavened boat-shaped buns are the ultimate comfort food in this country, especially when served with a hot bowl of soup.

-Although this dish originated in Russia, the fame of these hand pies in Ukraine is undeniable.
+Although this recipe originated in Russia, the fame of these hand pies in Ukraine is undeniable.
 The recipes for Pirozhki are the same in the two countries as well.

 Pirozhki can be baked or fried, and it is available in both sweet and savory flavors.
-Savory pies contain mashed potatoes, ground meat, boiled eggs, mushrooms, onions, and cabbage.
-On the other hand, the sweet fillings require jam, quark cheese, and fruit.
+Savory pies contain eggs, ground meat, mushrooms, onions, rice, or cabbage.
+On the other hand, sweet fillings require jam, quark cheese, and fruit.

 Let’s end this article with the most well-known and well-loved Ukrainian desserts.
-From the typical cakes or bread to unique festive dishes and cheesy sweet treats, these desserts will surely put a big smile on your face.
+From typical cakes or bread to unique festive dishes and cheesy sweet treats, these desserts will surely put a big smile on your face.